 The Abbey-Principality is additionally responsible for two historic Chivalric Orders, the Sovereign, Chivalrous Nobiliary and Religious Order of the Crown of Thorns, and the Sovereign, Knightly and Noble Order of the Lion and the Black Cross, as well as for the Grand Prix Humanitaire de France et des Colonies (the Cross of Merit of the Order of the Crown of Thorns).
 It also incorporates a religious order, the Order of Antioch, which today functions as a Traditional Catholic and Western Orthodox jurisdiction.
 The Order of Antioch is a member of the International Council of Community Churches, which is a member of the World Council of Churches, Churches Uniting in Christ and the National Council of the Churches of Christ in the USA.
-As a Western Orthodox body, the Order of Antioch recognizes the Malankara Orthodox Syrian Church as its parent body, that church having been responsible for the episcopal consecration of Prince-Abbot Joseph III (reigned 1899-1929) as Metropolitan of the Old Catholics in the United States in 1892.
+As a Western Orthodox jurisdiction, the Order of Antioch recognizes the Malankara Orthodox Syrian Church as its parent body, that church having been responsible for the episcopal consecration of Prince-Abbot Joseph III (reigned 1899-1929) as Metropolitan of the Old Catholics in the United States in 1892.

 From 1960 onwards each order was placed under a High Protector.
 In the case of the Order of the Crown of Thorns, this was the late King Peter II of Yugoslavia (pictured left) and since his death in 1970 this position has been left vacant in his memory.
 King Peter also formally recognized the title of Prince de San Luigi in Letters Patent of 1962.
 The Order of the Lion and the Black Cross appointed as its High Protector the Crown Prince, now H.I.M.
 Emperor Akihito of Japan.
 The Order of Antioch appointed as its High Protector H.I.R.H.
 Prince Louis Ferdinand of Prussia, who died in 1994, since when this position has been vacant.